MCreator/MCreator/plugins/mcreator-localization/help/default/gui/button_display_condition.md

-If condition is specified, this button can only be displayed in case the condition is passed.
+If the condition is specified, the button is only visible (displayed/shown) in case the condition is passed.